pronamic/wp-pronamic-cookies/readme.txt

 == Changelog ==

+= 0.3.1 =
+*	Fix for incorrect values on blocker used as default.

 = 0.3.0 =
 *   Fix for incorrect values being used as default.
 This caused the popups to keep showing